notjustdevops/bank-leumi-demo/1-Jenkins-Pipeline/README.md

    - Configure the worker nodes, autoscaling, and IAM roles.
    - **Confirm:** After applying Terraform, validate the EKS cluster by checking the AWS Console or using the `kubectl` command to interact with the cluster (e.g., `kubectl get nodes`).

+   Order of Creation
+Here's the recommended order to create the necessary components for the EKS cluster, based on the dependencies:

+IAM Roles and Policies:

+Start by creating the IAM roles and policies required for the EKS cluster and worker nodes.
+This is a prerequisite for both the control plane and worker nodes.
+EKS Cluster Control Plane:

+Once the IAM roles are in place, create the EKS cluster control plane.
+Specify the VPC and subnets created earlier to deploy the control plane correctly.
+Worker Nodes:

+After the control plane is up and running, configure the worker nodes with the appropriate instance types, number of nodes, and autoscaling policies.
+Ensure the worker nodes are deployed into the private subnets and associated with the correct security groups.
+Autoscaling:

+Once the worker nodes are created, configure autoscaling so that the number of worker nodes adjusts dynamically based on workload demand.
+Cluster Validation:

+After applying all changes, use the AWS Console to verify that the EKS cluster is up and running.
+Validate by running a basic Kubernetes command, such as kubectl get nodes, to ensure that the worker nodes are registered with the control plane and everything is functioning as expected.

 ### **Phase 2: Jenkins Setup**

 5. **Step 5: Jenkins on EC2 with EFS for Storage**